 If you have a VIP (Very Important Pet) in your life, and can’t imagine the weekend without this beloved family member present, there are a few elements to consider before you make the decision to include them.

-- Then consider how you want your pet to participate in your ceremony.
-Do you want him to have a central role?
-As in walking down the aisle as a flower-bearer?
-Or do you want her in the audience with other family?
+Consider how you want your pet to participate in your weekend.
+Do you want them to have a central role in events, or simply be present for the weekend?

 Check out some of our past canine guests below.